AOE Technology RadarAOE Technology Radar

 Trial

-Archiving indexed log data with a system like Elasticsearch can be expensive and archiving it as simple text files makes it hard to query them.
-Loki solves this issue by adding a reference database based on Kubernetes labels to each log line similar to Prometheus, but holding the log data inside a simple blob storage like S3.
-This allows the user to query the data by pre-defined labels and keeps the costs for indexing low.
+Archiving indexed log data with a system like Elasticsearch can be expensive, and archiving it as simple text files makes it hard to query.
+Loki solves this issue by adding a reference database based on Kubernetes labels to each log line, similar to Prometheus, but storing the log data inside a simple blob storage like AWS S3.
+This allows the user to query the data by predefined labels and keeps the costs for indexing low.

-Another benefit is the fact that does not have an endpoint for mutating log data which makes the data immutable from a potential compromised system.
+Another benefit is that Loki does not have an endpoint for mutating log data, making the data immutable from a potentially compromised system.

-We at AOE are using it for longer term log archiving in several Kubernetes clusters.
+At AOE, we use Loki for long-term log archiving in several Kubernetes clusters.